kcox-ByteSpeed/Test_Intel_Documentation/Server_Documentation/Intel/Update_BIOS_M50CYP_UEFI.md

 3. Software Downloads:
     - Download the BIOS and Firmware Update Package: [M50CYP_EFI_BIOSR01.01.0009_X.zip][intel] from the Intel website
-> Verify the integrity of the downloaded file using the SHA256 checksum on the site
+> [Verify the integrity][hash] of the downloaded file using the SHA256 checksum on the site

 ## Important Notes
 - **Update Order:** It is recommended to first update to firmware version `R01.01.0008` before proceeding to `R01.01.0009`